bartkl/presentations/cimug2024/index.md

 <!-- _class: with-bullets -->

 Note how we are not locked into having to use a single application for modeling.
-* Teams can use their prefered tools, most notably their IDEs.
+* Teams can use their preferred tools, most notably their IDEs.

 ---